arnicas/interactive-vis-course/Week1/README.md

 You can see all your gists by looking here - where you fill in your own user name where mine is: https://gist.github.com/arnicas.
 If you want to edit or delete it, click on the header for one from the list.

 * Optional: Watch [this video](https://www.youtube.com/watch?v=4WteFeHzkNQ&feature=youtu.be&list=PL0tDk-f4v1ujDIGTpXjsTxCnMdR5JBGyQ) from Scott Murray on using gists - but when you upload files (like your CSV), DON'T copy and paste it into a file -- you want to actually upload the CSV file.
 (You won't be following his directions for his homework, so you can stop there.)

+## You and Your Local Server

+You need one.
+Otherwise Javascript code won't execute on your pages.
+So set up your servers.
+Depending on time, we'll do it in class.
+Use this to help: https://github.com/arnicas/d3-faq#running-a-server.

 ## Review of HTML/CSS